shimaore/astonishing-competition/runner.coffee.md

 save the private values

           PRIVATE = {}
-          for own k,v of counters when k not in former_counters PRIVATE[k] = v
+          for own k,v of counters when k[0] isnt '_' and k not in former_counters PRIVATE[k] = v

 and restore the former values.